giampaolo/giampaolo.github.io/content/blog/2013/making-constants-part-of-your-api-is-evil.rst

 Backward compatibility matters
 ------------------------------

-Now here's the crucial part: every time you deliver a library to someone else you just cannot remove an API all of a sudden, especially if they are 3 and have been around since day one.
+Now here's the crucial part: every time you deliver a library to someone else you just cannot remove an API all of a sudden, especially if there are only three of them and they've been around since day one.
-It should first be deprecated, possibly turned into an alias pointing to a newer API and finally be removed after 1 or 2 major releases.
+It should first be deprecated, possibly turned into an alias pointing to a newer API and finally be removed after one or two major releases.
 Also, you want the deprecated API to explicitly raise a DeprecationWarning informing the user they're relying on something which will eventually be removed.
 With a module constant you cannot do any of that.
 What you would need is a module property.

 Module properties
 -----------------